 Kat Ellis writes… a newsletter

 Be the first to hear all my latest news!
-My monthly newsletter is sent out on the first Friday of every month, and each issue contains all my latest adventures, bookish recommendations, and a mix of interviews with other authors and exclusive short stories.
+My monthly newsletter is sent out on the first Friday of every month, and each issue contains all my latest adventures, bookish recommendations, and a mix of author interviews, giveaways and exclusive short stories.

 CATCH UP ON PREVIOUS ISSUES